silshack/inls161fall2016/_posts/2016-09-21-jekyll-css-html.md

 Add a language name to enable syntax highlighting on these fenced code blocks.

-You can also use jekyll's built-in `\{\% highlight \%\}` tag to add spiffy syntax highlighting to your code the old school way.
+You can also use jekyll's built-in `{% raw %}{% highlight %}{% endraw %}` tag to add spiffy syntax highlighting to your code the old school way.
 Learn more here: [https://jekyllrb.com/docs/templates/#code-snippet-highlighting](https://jekyllrb.com/docs/templates/#code-snippet-highlighting)

 {% highlight html %}
 <h1>Syntax Highlighing in Jekyll</h1>